-3 PROJECT-WIDE KPIS
+3. PROJECT-WIDE KPIS

 In this section we present the KPIs that correspond to the whole project of SEMIoTICS and explain how they are mapped to each of the five objectives.
+Note, the KPIs are a different from the technical requirements which have been elicited in D2.2 and D2.3: Those requirements are checked for fulfilment in the respective deliverable, but of course correspond to the functional and non-functional requirements of each scenario.
+The KPIs are meant to track the project's objectives.
 For ease of reference the KPI-ID already indicates which objective the KPI belongs in the first level, e.g. KPI with the ID KPI-4.5 belongs to a performance indicator that helps to monitor the project's performance towards the goals of objective 4.
-In the following table we provide a brief overview of the KPI's mapped to their corresponding tasks.
+In the following table we provide a

-Objective KPI-ID Description Short 1 SPDI Patterns KPI-1.1 Number of SPDI Patterns - Sibirattenis KPI-1.2 Pattern Language Semantic KPI-2.1 Semantic descriptions for 6 types of smart objects 2 Interoperability KPI-2.2 KPI-2.3 Data type mapping and ontology alignment Semantic interoperability with 3 IoT platforms -3.1.1 Generating monitoring strategies in the 3 targeted IoT platforms 3 Monitoring Mechanisms KPI-3.1 -3.1.2 Fuse results from these monitors KPI -3.1.3 Performing predictive monitoring with an average accuracy of 80% KPI-3.2 Delivery of a monitoring language KPI-4.1 Delivery of lightweight ML algorithms KPI-4.2 Delivery of mechanisms with adaptation time of 15ms 4 Multi-layered Embedded KPI-4.3 Delivery of adaptations mechanisms enabling improvement by at least 20% Intelligence KPI-4.4 Detection time of less than 10 ms KPI-4.5 Baseline improvement of 20% adaptation time loT-aware KPI-4.6 Development of new security mechanisms/controls 5 Programmable KPI-5.1 Deployment of a multi-domain SDN orchestrator Networks KPI-5.2 Service Function Chaining (SFC) of a minimum 3 VNFs Development of a KPI-6.1 Reduce Required Manual Interventions 6 Reference Prototype KPI-6.2 Leveraging upon FIWARE assets KPI-6.3 Delivery of 3 prototypes of IloT/IoT applications KPI-7.1 KPI-7.2 Provision the SEMIoTICS framework and building blocks Achieve influencer status within major standardization efforts KPI-7.3.1.1 Project website KPI-7.3.1.2 Push announcements KPI-7.3.1 KPI-7.3.1.3 Regular Newsletter KPI-7.3.1.4 Brochure KPI-7.3.1.5 Technical video Promote the adoption of KPI-7.3.2.1 Journal publications 7 EU technology offerings KPI-7.3.2 KPI-7.3.2.2 Magazine publications internationally KPI-7.3 KPI-7.3.2 KPI-7.3.2.3 Conference Publications KPI-7.3.2.4 Special Issues KPI-7.3.3.1 Conference organizations KPI-7.3.3 KPI-7.3.3.2 Workshops KPI-7.3.3.3 Summer Schools KPI-7.3.4.1 Exhibition demonstrations KPI-7.3.4 KPI-7.3.4.2 EU demonstrations KPI-7.3.4.3 Conference demonstrations
+Objective KPI-ID Description Short 1 SPDI Patterns KPI-1.1 Number of SPDI Patterns KPI-1.2 Pattern Language 2 Semantic KPI-2.1 Semantic descriptions for 6 types of smart objects 2 Interoperability KPI-2.2 KPI-2.3 Data type mapping and ontology alignment Semantic interoperability with 3 IoT platforms KPI-3.1.1 -3.1.1 Generating monitoring strategies in the 3 targeted IoT platforms KPI-3.1 KPI -3.1.2 Fuse results from these monitors 3 Monitoring Mechanisms -3.1.3 Performing predictive monitoring with an average accuracy of 80% KPI-3.2 Delivery of a monitoring language KPI-4.1 Delivery of lightweight ML algorithms KPI-4.2 Delivery of mechanisms with adaptation time of 15ms 4 Multi-layered Embedded KPI-4.3 Delivery of adaptations mechanisms enabling improvement by at least 20% 4 Intelligence KPI-4,4 Detection time of less than 10 ms KPI-4.5 Baseline improvement of 20% adaptation time KPI-4.6 Development of new security mechanisms/controls 5 loT-aware Programmable KPI-5.1 Deployment of a multi-domain SDN orchestrator , Networks KPI-5.2 Service Function Chaining (SFC) of a minimum 3 VNFs Development of a KPI-6.1 Reduce Required Manual Interventions.
+6 Reference Prototype KPI-6.2 Leveraging upon FIWARE assets KPI-6.3 Delivery of 3 prototypes of IIoT/IoT applications KPI-7.1 Provision the SEMIoTICS framework and building blocks KPI-7.2 Achieve influencer status within major standardization efforts KPI-7.3.1.1 Project website KPI-7.3.1 KPI-7.3.1.2 Push announcements KPI-7.3.1.3 Regular Newsletter KPI-7.3.1.4 Brochure KPI-7.3.1.5 Technical video Promote the adoption of KPI-7.3.2.1 Journal publications 7 EU technology offerings KPI-7.3.2.2 Magazine publications internationally KPI-7.3 KP1-7.3.2 KPI-7.3.2.3 Conference Publications KPI-7.3.2.4 Special Issues KPI-7.3.3.1 Conference organizations KPI-7.3.3 KPI-7.3.3.2 Workshops KPI-7.3.3.3 Summer Schools KPI-7.3.4.1 Exhibition demonstrations KPI-7.3.4 KPI-7.3.4.2 EU demonstrations KPI-7.3.4.3 Conference demonstrations brief overview of the KPI's mapped to their corresponding project objective.
+In Appendix A we provide a more comprehensive table mapping the KPIs to tasks.

-3.1 Objective 1 - SPDI Patterns
+3.1.
+Objective 1 - SPDI Patterns